 Alkemi Network is committed to ensuring the maximum levels of safety for our customers and their assets, integrating the platform security assessment framework initiated by ConsenSys/Codefi.
-Nevertheless, it is important to note that smart contract-based protocols carry a different set of risk profiles compared to traditional securities.
 The following document explains the potential risks and Alkemi's targeted approach to mitigating them on an ongoing basis.

 Alkemi Earn users can lend and borrow digital assets using smart contracts run on the Ethereum Blockchain.
 Smart contracts are self-executing programs that facilitate credible transactions without third parties.
 It is important to note that no smart contract can be guaranteed to be absolutely safe and free of bugs.
 Errors in smart contracts can result in financial damages and irreversible loss of funds.
 Therefore, the continuous internal and external assessment of smart contract code is imperative for the safety and security of all protocols.

-Smart contract audit commitment at every major release by independent, reputable expert firms with public documentation of results (first audit planned for end of Q2 2021 with Quantstamp)
+- Smart contract audit commitment at every major release by independent, reputable expert firms with public documentation of results (first audit completed Q3 2021 by Quantstamp)

-Bug bounty programs incentivizing the developer community to propose code improvements in exchange for rewards (planned for end of Q2 2021)
+- Bug bounty programs incentivizing the developer community to propose code improvements in exchange for rewards are also planned for Q3/Q4 2021

 Alkemi Earn utilizes a dynamic interest rate model to incentivize liquidity.
 The model is encoded into the money market smart contracts in the protocol.
 When liquidity is low in a given market, the interest rate increases to incentivize depositors.
 When liquidity is high, the interest rate decreases to incentivize borrowers.
 This model also enables participants to borrow and lend directly, removing the necessity for counterparty negotiation of loan terms including maturity, interest rate, and collateral.
 However, incentivized liquidity does not imply guaranteed liquidity.